 Cybersecurity Ventures predicts the cyberinsurance market will grow from approximately $8.5 billion in 2021 to $14.8 billion in 2025, and exceed $34 billion by 2031, based on a CAGR (compound annual growth rate) of 15% over an 11-year period (2020 to 2031) calculated.

-12. Cryptocrime is predicted to cost the world $30 billion annually by 2025
+Cryptocrime is predicted to cost the world $35 bn annually

 Rapid growth in the use of decentralized finance (DeFi) services is creating a new soft spot for global financial systems, fostering new methods of cryptocrime for cybercriminals whose “rug pulls” and other attacks will, Cybersecurity Ventures predicts, cost the world $30 billion in 2025 alone.

-That’s nearly twice the $17.5 bilion — and expected to grow by 15 % annually as the cryptocurrency market continues to expand, fueling cybercriminals’ increasing interest in pilfering cryptocurrency stores.
+That’s nearly twice the $18 bn — and expected to grow by 15% annually as the cryptocurrency market continues to expand, fueling cybercriminals’ increasing interest in pilfering cryptocurrency stores.

 Cybercriminals’ attention to crypto is manifesting in a range of ways, including direct exchange hacks and scams designed to trick people into handing over their cryptocurrency holdings for any number of false purposes.

-We predict that women will represent 30% of the global cybersecurity workforce by 2025, and that will reach 35% by 2031.
+The prediction is that by 2025, women will represent 30% of the global cybersecurity workforce, with a further increase to 35% by 2031

 This goes beyond securing corporate networks and includes IoT, IIoT and ICS security, and cybersecurity for medical, automotive, aviation, military defense, and other.